-Siglent's SSA3000X family of spectrum analyzers offer a frequency range of 9 kHz to 2.1 GHz / 3.2 GHz.
-With their light weight, small size, and friendly user interface, the SSA3000X's present a bright easy to read display, powerful and reliable automatic measurements, and plenty of impressive features.
-Applications are many, but include research and development, education, production, maintenance, and many more.
+Siglent's SVA1032X spectrum analyzer offers a frequency range of 9 kHz to 3.2 GHz.
+With its lightweight, small size, and friendly user interface, the SVA1032X presents a bright easy to read display, powerful and reliable automatic measurements, and plenty of impressive features.
+Applications are many but include research and development, education, production, maintenance, and many more.